-D1.1: Communicate the importance of stewardship in the A-P region and opportunities for volunteerism to further APNEP's mission.
+D1.1: Communicate the importance of stewardship in the Albemarle-Pamlico region and opportunities for volunteerism to further APNEP's mission.

-D1.2: Facilitate an increase in efforts to increase public-private partnerships to protect and restore ecosystem processes.
+D1.2: Facilitate efforts to improve public-private partnerships to protect and restore ecosystem processes.

 D1.3: Coordinate outreach and engagement efforts regarding the impacts of invasive species.